 What Causes Lower Back Pain?

-Causes of lower back pain range from disease, such as cancer or osteoporosis, to injuries, such as strain from lifting something that is too heavy or lifting it incorrectly.
+Causes of lower back pain range from diseases, such as cancer or osteoporosis, to injuries, such as strain from lifting something that is too heavy or lifting it incorrectly.
 More severe trauma like a fall or an accident can also lead to lingering lower back pain.
 Common symptoms associated with lower back pain include an inability to get comfortable, numbness, and tingling in the lower extremities.

 Perhaps one of the most common causes of lower back pain is sciatica.
 Sciatica occurs when a disc places too much pressure on a nerve root and can send debilitating pain and numbness down one leg.
 This can occur simply as a byproduct of age, but it can also occur from a herniated lumbar disc.